 In Colorado, it is a criminal offense to use another person's personal or financial identifying information to obtain anything of value.
 This includes using another person's identity to file a claim for workers' comp benefits.
 Identity theft is a class 4 felony in Colorado.
 Penalties for identity theft include 2 to 6 years in prison and a fine of up to $500,000.

-In Colorado, the penalties for theft or fraud depend on the value of theft and the victim.
+In Colorado, the penalties for theft depend on the value of theft and the victim.
 Theft of property valued at less than $2,000 is a misdemeanor.
 However, theft or fraud of $2,000 or more is a felony offense.
 Penalties for theft can include jail time, fines, and a mandatory parole period.

 Call us for help...

 If you have been accused of computer crimes, please contact us at Colorado Legal Defense Group.
-Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with internet and computer criminal offenses.
+Our Colorado defense attorneys have many years of experience representing clients who have been charged with internet and computer criminal offenses.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 18-5.5-101